 24. Wicker panels

 If the woven wicker look appeals to you, don’t worry–nobody expects you to weave them yourself!
 You simply purchase panels to easily construct a frame.

-Want to find out more about planters that you can buy, we’ve got a dedicated guide about where to by planter boxes and approximate costs.
+Want to find out more about planters that you can buy?
+We’ve got a dedicated guide about where to buy planter boxes and approximate costs.

 Found objects can hold a lot of charm—or they can look kitsch—you decide!
-Some of the more commonly repurposed materials favoured for raised beds include milk crates, wine boxes, old barrels, rusty vintage wheelbarrows, old concrete blocks.
-Milk crates are often liked because of their portability and no need for drainage holes and can be personalised with paint.
+Some of the more commonly repurposed materials favoured for raised beds include milk crates, wine boxes and old barrels.
+Milk crates are often liked because of their portability and ready-made drainage and they can be personalised with paint.

 Some people favour the use of old tyres to create eco-friendly recycled raised garden beds.

 Quite often repurposed into garden designs, wagon wheels are naturally segmented making it easy to divide up plants.